AmigoDheena/php-invoice-generator/README.md

 MIT License.
 Free for personal and commercial use.

-## Credits
+## Contribute

-This project was developed by [AmigoDheena](https://github.com/AmigoDheena).
 If you find this project useful, please consider starring the repository on GitHub or contributing to its development.